Chicago-Area Albums of the Mid 60s to Early 1970s

 All

-the crap of the previous album, without the hits, with the sound
+the crap of the prior album without the hits, and with

-improved marginally, and with a lame attempt at a concept album (the
+marginally improved sound and a lame attempt at a concept (the

 title refers to the suits worn by band members on the cover and brief